topjer/python_profiling_overview/README.md

 ```

 Now your browser should open up and show the call stack as a bunch of boxes where the size of the box indicates
 the overall time spent in this function.
+This helps you to visualize where all the time is spent during the
+execution of your program.
+Unfortunately, tuna does not display the number of function calls.